Signs & Impact

 Avoiding certain situations or activities

-Difficulty concentrating or staying present
+Trouble concentrating or staying present

-Feeling stuck in a cycle
+Feeling stuck in a cycle that’s hard to interrupt

-These experiences are more common than people realize—and they’re not a reflection of your willpower or character.
+These experiences are more common than people realize, and they’re not a reflection of your willpower or character.